NYU-CSE-Software-Engineering/cs-uy-4513-f25-team5/docs/features/admin_user_management.md

 ## Acceptance criteria

-1. An admin can visit `/admin/users` to see a list of all registered users, displaying their email, display name, and registration date.
+1. An admin can visit `/admin/users` to see a list of all registered users, displaying their email and display name.
 2. An admin can suspend a user account, preventing that user from logging in or accessing the platform.
 3. An admin can permanently delete a user account and all associated data (listings, profile information).
 4. A regular (non-admin) user attempting to access `/admin/users` is denied access with an "Access denied" message.